 The best option is of course to talk in person or on the phone somewhere quiet and calm.
 Come prepared with plenty of information about adoption to answer his questions and address any of his concerns.
 Be ready to listen — he’ll be processing his own emotions, too.

 If you’re comfortable doing so, you can invite him to help you create an adoption plan for your baby, including the selection of adoptive parents.

 Sometimes writing down your thoughts and feelings is the clearest way to communicate while staying to the point and without becoming overly emotional.
-Don’t forget to include the adoption information for him to read.
+Don’t forget to include adoption information for him to read.

 Make sure you have someone you trust, like a friend or your adoption specialist, read over your letter first to make sure you’ve included all necessary information and that you’ve expressed yourself in a kind way.

-For birth fathers who do not agree with the birth mother’s decision to place a child for adoption:
+For prospective birth fathers who do not agree with the prospective birth mother’s adoption decision:

-Biological fathers who wish to contest a birth mother’s decision to place a child for adoption in Florida must legally establish paternity through a court order and demonstrate their commitment to parenting their child in court, including:
+Biological fathers who wish to contest a prospective birth mother’s decision to place a child for adoption in Florida must legally establish paternity through a court order and demonstrate their commitment to parenting their child in court, including:

-The provision of financial expenses for the pregnancy and childbirth costs
+- The provision of financial expenses for the pregnancy and childbirth costs

-The provision of the child’s financial, physical, emotional and education needs until they turn 18
+- The provision of the child’s financial, physical, emotional and education needs until they turn 18

-Fostering a parent-child relationship throughout their child’s life and maintaining an active parenting role in their day-to-day life
+- Fostering a parent-child relationship throughout their child’s life and maintaining an active parenting role in their day-to-day life